What to expect

 You can eat very reasonably in Nepal; under 4 gets you a good quality meal in most tourist class restaurants.
 We have provided a nice combination of full/half board and B&B accommodation to allow you to enjoy the fascinating mix of Nepali, Indian, Chinese, Tibetan and Western restaurants in the country – choosing where to eat in some fascinating little places is part of your holiday!
 Vegetarians are catered for.

 Accommodation in Kathmandu and Pokhara is comfortable tourist class.
-In Chitwan you will stay in a jungle lodge or guest-house with character.
+In the old city of Bhaktapur you will stay in clean and comfortable guest house(s).
+In Chitwan you will stay in a jungle lodge/hotel with character.
 Lodges are rustic but clean with en-suite facilities.
-Some have electricity/hot water only a few hours each evening (a kerosene lamp may be provided).
-All lodges are mosquito protected.
-In Lumbini you will stay in a simple guest inside a monastery or tourist class hotel.
-In Pokhara you will stay in a well located, simple and comfortable hotel.
 Please note accomodation is chosen for its Nepalese character, comfort and uniqueness to enhance your experience.
 No international hotel group is used.

 Within the group you’ll meet fellow travellers from all walks of life.
 There’s a good number of single travellers too.
 Ages range from people in their twenties to retirees.
 All ages are welcome.
 At the welcome (and other dinners) there is a nice social atmosphere as well as the friendship you’ll get from the Angel Holidays team.

-On your journey you’ll experience at first hand the unique and often mysterious culture of Kathmandu Valley, you’ll spend time in the exotic jungle, the pilgrimage site of Lumbini and stay in Pokhara; nestled below the Himalaya.
+On your journey you’ll experience at first hand the unique and often mysterious culture of Kathmandu Valley, you’ll spend time in the exotic jungle and stay in Pokhara; nestled below the Himalaya.
 Temperatures are pleasant and warm and our tour is a little different in that you’ll see aspects of Nepal beyond that of tourism.
 We’ll give you free time where you can explore on your own: please don’t expect a typical regimented tour.
 You’ll have some fun too!

 On the holiday you will be well looked after.
 We’ll have a British tour leader (often Steve Carver) as well as Nepalese staff within the team.
 Angel Holidays employs local people as part of its ethical mission to support the host nation and give travellers a real experience of this fascinating culture.